Bernard J. Leddy: Gubernatorial campaign

 Leddy was the 1958 Democratic nominee for Governor of Vermont.
 At a time when Vermont was overwhelmingly Republican, Leddy lost to Robert Stafford by only 719 votes (50.3% to 49.7%).
 Leddy's strong showing in the governor's race, coupled with the win of Democrat William H. Meyer in the election for Vermont's at-large seat in the United States House of Representatives, was an indicator that the state's Democrats were growing in strength after more than 100 years of Republican dominance in statewide elections.

 Federal judicial service

 Leddy was nominated by President Lyndon B. Johnson on August 16, 1966, to the United States District Court for the District of Vermont, to a new seat created by 80 Stat.
 75. He was confirmed by the United States Senate on August 25, 1966, and received his commission the same day.
 He served as Chief Judge from 1969 to 1972.
-His service was terminated on January 9, 1972, due to his death after suffering a heart attack at his Burlington home.
+His service was terminated on January 9, 1972, due to his death following a heart attack at his Burlington home.
 He is buried at Resurrection Park Cemetery in South Burlington.